bslhrzg/cigen/README.md

 The main idea is to take as input an approximate CI wavefunction, use the RBM to learn the joint probability distribution of the occupation of the spin-orbitals, and generate as output important determinants to improve the accuracy of the current wavefunction.

-It is currently interfaced with Quantum Package (QP) ("URL") for the wafunction diagonalization
+It is currently interfaced with Quantum Package (QP) (https://quantum-package.readthedocs.io/en/master/index.html) for the wafunction diagonalization

 Contains: